Various Risk Metrics

 Where X is a Random variable that represents each outcome and P(X) is the probability of that outcome.
 For example, if you have the following decision tree,

 the Expected value of Investment A is EV = 0.5 * 1000$ + 0.5 * 200$ = 600$

 The expected value chart shows the metrics as shown below.

 Most Likelihood Value

-Most likelihood value is the value that has the highest probability to occur.
-In a decision tree as shown below, for the Investment B, the most likely value is the Worst Case outcome because, in the chance node, Worst case has the highest probability (0.8) among all events within that chance node.
+The most likelihood value is the value that has the highest probability to occur.
+In a decision tree as shown below, for Investment B, the most likely value is the Worst Case outcome because, in the chance node, the Worst case has the highest probability (0.8) among all events within that chance node.

 For a discrete random variable the standard deviation is calculated by the following formula: